 Ascent: Squeeze your glutes together and push them forward to start the ascent, which should mirror the descent.
 Keep your knees the same distance apart (don't let them move in or out).
 Your hips and shoulders need to move at the same angle—if your hips come up faster, you increase your trunk angle and risk straining your lower back.
 At the top, keep a slight bend in your knees.

-3—The shapes of your muscles when fully developed
+- The shapes of your muscles when fully developed.

 Few of us ever approach our full genetic potential, but with the right kind and amount of work, you can always be a little more god-like than you are now.
 The best way to do that is to learn to use your muscles' very own juice machine.
 Get an edge by adding these 10 Best Carbs for Your Abs to your diet!

-The testosterone/muscle-mass link is pretty clear in general terms: The more you have of one, the more you get of the other.
-Strength training, while it doesn’t necessarily make your testosterone level go up permanently, certainly makes it get a little jiggy in the short term.
+Everyone has some testosterone—babies, little girls playing with tea sets, grandparents shuffling through the laxative aisle at CVS.
+The stuff isn't relegated to maturing males.
+What's more, the testosterone/muscle-mass link is pretty clear in general terms: The more you have of one, the more you get of the other.
+Although strength training doesn't necessarily make your testosterone level go up permanently, it certainly makes it get a little jiggy in the short term.
 We know of four ways to create a temporary surge in your most important hormone.

-1—Do exercises that employ the most muscle mass, such as squats, deadlifts, pullups and dips.
-(Three of the four appear in this article.)
+- Do exercises that employ the most muscle mass, such as squats, deadlifts, pullups, and dips.
+(You'll learn three of these in this article alone.)

-2—Use heavy weights, at least 85% of the maximum you can lift once on any given exercise.
+- Use heavy weights, at least 85 percent of the maximum you can lift once on any given exercise.

 Of course, you can't do all these things in the same workout.
 So change your workouts every few weeks, rather than do the same thing from now till the gene gods recall the merchandise.
 In the meantime, a little extra T won't hurt in the bedroom.

 The mythology surrounding protein and muscle building could fill a book, even though the science is fairly straightforward.
-Your muscles are made of protein (except the four-fifths that’s water), so you have to eat protein to make them grow.
-You also have to eat protein to keep them from shrinking, which is why men trying to lose fat without sacrificing muscle do best when they build their diets around high-quality, muscle-friendly protein from lean meat, fish, eggs, poultry, and low-fat dairy products.
+Your muscles are made of protein (except the four-fifths that's water), so you have to eat protein to make them grow.
+You also have to eat protein to keep them from shrinking, which is why people trying to lose fat without sacrificing muscle do best when they build their diets around high-quality, muscle-friendly protein: lean meat, fish, eggs, poultry, and low-fat dairy products.

-But if you’re young, lean, and trying to gain solid weight, a lot of extra protein may not help as much as you think.
+But if you're young, lean, and trying to gain solid weight, a lot of extra protein may not help as much as you think.
 Protein has qualities that help weight loss and may curtail weight gain.
 First, protein is metabolically expensive for your body to process.
-Your body burns about 20% of each protein calorie just digesting it.
-(It burns about 8% of carbohydrate and 2% of fat during digestion.)
+Your body burns about 20 percent of each protein calorie just digesting it.
+(It burns about 8 percent of carb calories and 2 percent of fat during digestion.)

 Second, protein creates a high level of satiety, both during meals and between them.
 In other words, it makes you feel fuller faster and keeps you feeling full longer between meals.
 (This effect does wear off as you grow accustomed to a higher-protein diet, so it may not have an impact on long-term weight gain or weight loss.)